 “If you only knew.”

 Burke drummed his fingers on the table and sighed deeply.
 He was finally running out of patience.
 Good.
 “Let me explain something to you, Merrick.
 You’re not a demon.
-You’re not the Doorman, or the Bogeyman, or whatever the hell the wasteland dregs and bumpkins call you.
+You’re not the Devil-Coming-Smiling, or the Bogeyman, or whatever the hell the wasteland dregs and bumpkins call you.
 And you’re certainly not a god.
 You are a man.
 Just a man.
 Same as me.”

 Of all the things Mr. No-nonsense could say. “’Just a man?’
 Same as you?
 Are you trying to hurt my feelings?
 I’ve probably killed more people than you’ve met in your lifetime.
 All ages, all races, all sexes, all creeds.
 I’ve seen and done things I could hardly describe, at least not without complex diagrams and graphic props for reenactment.
 I’ve heard the screams of burning men and the wails of dying orphans.
 And I’ve laughed.
 Every single time.
 Yet mere words have never wounded me until now.
 I’m almost starting to reconsider whether we can be friends at this point.”

 Burke casually reached for his belt and drew something shiny.
 A knife.
 Mr. No-nonsense was getting serious.
 He jammed the blade into Wade’s hand.
 It stung like a bitch, that cold, run-through, metal feeling.
 But he’d had worse.
 “You’re right.
 You’re not a man.
 You’re a lunatic.
 A savage.
 A warped, revolting psychopath.
 A rabid beast that needs to be put down.
 A fucking abomination.
 Take your pick.”

 Wade locked his bulging eyes with Burke’s.
 “Why pick… when I can be all of those things?
 To be content with being just a man is the definition of mediocrity.”

 “And what makes you better?”
 Burke twisted the knife and pain lanced out to Wade’s fingertips.